pjanec/dirigent/README.md

 Dirigent configuration comprises of two parts - a shared configuration  and a local configuration.

 Shared configuration is shared among all agents.
-It deals mainly with the launch plans but can be used also for common network settings like master's IP and port.
+It specifies the launch plans but can be used also for another information like the names of all the machines involved etc.

 Local configuration defines the network settings and operation mode details of a single agent or master application.

 ### Shared config
-Shared configuration is stored in the SharedConfig.xlm file.
+Shared configuration is stored in the `SharedConfig.xlm` file.
+The location of the file can be set through application option `sharedConfigFile`.

 #### Launch plan